Unpaid Overtime in Florida and Alabama

 Unless your actual job duties fall within one of these exceptions, you are likely being misclassified as exempt from overtime.
 Don’t rely on your employer’s statements or the classification listed in your job description.
 The work you actually perform is what counts.

 The other major type of exemption from the overtime rules exists for Independent Contractors, who are also frequently misclassified and wrongly considered exempt.
 Outside sales employees and certain high-tech employees and skilled computer professionals may also be exempt from overtime if they meet the applicable criteria.

 If you have been improperly classified as exempt from overtime, you may be able to go back and recover unpaid wages for the overtime you worked but were not paid for.
 You must act quickly, however, because the law does not allow you to go back forever, and if you wait too long, unpaid wages which are rightfully yours can be forever lost.
-In Pensacola, Florida and southern Alabama, contact the Law Offices of J.J.
-Talbott for assistance from qualified employment lawyers who can help make sure you are paid the wages you are owed.
+In Pensacola and southern Alabama, contact the Law Office of J.J.
+Talbott, P.A. for assistance from qualified employment lawyers who can help make sure you are paid the wages you are owed.